 Questions or Issues

-If during the course of treatment you have questions or concerns, please call the Miami Children’s Hospital Craniofacial Center at 305-662-8237.
+If during the course of treatment you have questions or concerns, please call the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Craniofacial Center at 305-662-8237.